 In her work, French artist Marie Lelouche questions space and volume.
 Interested in the evolution of forms in their sociocultural context, she participated in multiple residency programs in France, Italy and South Korea.
 She also developed several community projects in Amazonia and Siberia, and collaborated with scientists, artisans and engineers.

-She graduated from the National School of Fine Arts in Paris, obtained a Master's degree in Fine Arts from the Sorbonne, and in 2014 has started a PhD at Le Fresnoy (Torching, France) and UQAM (Montreal).
+She graduated from the National School of Fine Arts in Paris, obtained a Master's degree in Fine Arts from Sorbonne University, and she is currently finishing her PhD research at Le Fresnoy (Tourcoing, France) and UQAM (Montreal).

-Her work, that is characterized by minimal and abstract aesthetics, has been shown in Belgium, Brazil, France, Great Britain, Italy and South Korea.
+Her work, which is characterised by minimal and abstract aesthetics, has been shown in Belgium, Brazil, France, Great Britain, Italy and South Korea.